dursunkatar/AutoServiceManager/README.md

 - .NET Framework 4.8 or higher
 - Microsoft SQL Server (Any version supported)

-## Getting Started

-1. Clone the repository to your local machine.
-2. Restore the database using the provided SQL scripts in the `Database` folder.
-3. Configure the connection string in the `app.config` file to connect to your SQL Server instance.
-4. Open the solution in Visual Studio and build the project.
-5. Run the application and start managing your auto service operations.

 ## Project Structure

 - **Forms**: The project has various Windows Forms like Customer, Vehicle, Parts, and Personnel panels for seamless management.